pblischak/ppgtk/README.md

 ### Current features:
  - Estimate per-site allele frequency under Hardy-Weinberg equilibrium [`freqs` model].
- - Estimate per-site inbreeding/diseqiulibrium coefficient and allele frequency [`diseq` model].
+ - Estimate per-site inbreeding/disequilibrium coefficient and allele frequency [`diseq` model].

 ### To do:

-In the near future, I hope to add these models to the software:
+In the near future, I hope to add these features to the software:

  - [ ] Estimate subgenome allele frequencies for allopolyploids [`alloSNP` model].
 See my Evolution 2016 slides for a description of the model: [link](https://dx.doi.org/10.6084/m9.figshare.3436619.v1).